wllacer/dana-cube/README.md

 __MASTER works__ but some pieces are lacking (Above all documentation).
 The latest __release__ has still not converted to the new code.

+_Update XXIII ordinary sunday (vesper of S. Raphael Archangel 2016_ .
+For the first time, the code has all the main components in place.
+A release will be tagged during the day
+Of course there are still lots of bugs or areas with a minimal implementation, but the tool is usable on its full life cycle, so real debugging, -and fleshing- can start
+It only lacks -as a full subsystem- export capabilities.
+For end users they are critical, but as a subsystem fully isolated, they aren't as important from the application architecture POV

 _Update Feast of St. Francis of Borja 2016_ We have merged today the development tree at _Github_  The core code is more or less in an alfa release state, but the ancilliary tools aren't still there